center-for-threat-informed-defense/public-resources/solorigate/README.md

 ## Microsoft

-- An overview of the "Solarigate" cyber intrusion targeted at users of Microsoft 365 Defender containing some new details of post-compromise activity.
+- An overview of the "Solorigate" cyber intrusion targeted at users of Microsoft 365 Defender containing some new details of post-compromise activity.
     - Released 28 December 2020
     - https://www.microsoft.com/security/blog/2020/12/28/using-microsoft-365-defender-to-coordinate-protection-against-solorigate/
-- A central list of Microsoft’s posts/reports/other hunting resources related to the “Solarigate” intrusion.
+- A central list of Microsoft’s posts/reports/other hunting resources related to the “solorigate” intrusion.
     - Released 21 December 2020 (**Updated 28 December 2020**)
     - https://aka.ms/solorigate
 - Detailed descriptions of attack patterns against identity mechanisms and visible indications of compromise to identity vendors and consumers.